-I’m putting my (lack of) money where my mouth is: I moved out of my apartment in August 2009 and have been living out of a suitcase since.
-When I was a Senior Designer at MTV, living by myself in Manhattan was tenable; now that I’m bootstrapping a DIY filmmaking career and throwing everything I have into making my first feature, this is most definitely no longer the case (I only have two recurring bills right now: my cell phone, and COBRA for health insurance).
-I took the money I saved by living rent-free (while doing freelance gigs) and invested it in a camera package, which I’m going to use in the coming months to shoot a wide-ranging series of crowdfunding videos in support of a feature.
+I'm putting my (lack of) money where my mouth is: I moved out of my apartment in August 2009 and have been living out of a suitcase since.
+When I was a Senior Designer at MTV, living by myself in Manhattan was tenable; now that I'm bootstrapping a DIY filmmaking career and throwing everything I have into making my first feature, this is most definitely no longer the case (I only have two recurring bills right now: my cell phone, and COBRA for health insurance).
+I took the money I saved by living rent-free (while doing freelance gigs) and invested it in a camera package, which I'm going to use on a feature.
 I will share here whatever I learn along the way, and I hope it will be helpful to other filmmakers and independent creatives; the best example of this to date is The DSLR Cinematography Guide.

-As I set out on this journey, I’m fully aware that many people who see themselves as motivational figures tend to come off as douchebags.
-“Buck the system, I’m doing it and you can toooo!” they say, adding, “in just three easy payments of $39.99…” I’m going to try my damnedest not to come off as an ass, but by all means, if somewhere along the way I slip up, let me know.
+As I set out on this journey, I'm fully aware that many people who see themselves as motivational figures tend to come off as douchebags.
+"Buck the system, I'm doing it and you can toooo!" they say.
+I'm going to try my damnedest not to come off as an ass, but by all means, if somewhere along the way I slip up, let me know.